You’re writing. It’s helping. It’s still not converting

 And here’s what happens when you do:

-✔️ Your content stops sounding like everyone else’s—and starts sounding like you
+✔️ Your content stops sounding like everyone else’s and starts sounding like you

-✔️ Your emails start getting replies—from subscribers who suddenly feel like you’re speaking directly to them
+✔️ Your emails start getting replies from subscribers who suddenly feel like you’re speaking directly to them

 And perhaps most importantly?

-You begin to believe your own message—
+You begin to believe your own message.

-and you’re reminded of why you started this business in the first place.
+You’re reminded of why you started this business in the first place.

 You reconnect to your purpose.
 You stop watering down your message.
 You show up as the expert you are.